 If you are having issues with your old air conditioner, then you have two choices: repair or replace.
 Repairs are cheaper, faster, and more convenient for relatively new units.
 However, older systems may be better off retired to make way for a replacement.
 This aspect is certainly true for air conditioners that are still using the R-22 refrigerant.
-This product will soon be illegal to make or import in the US by 2020.
-HVAC systems that depend on it will be forced to stop working eventually.
-Prudent owners will make the switch now rather than later.
-Of course, the process itself can be tricky.
+This product is now illegal to make or import in the US.
+Homeowners that have HVAC systems that depend on it will be forced to make a decision should their air conditioner leak- repair vs. replace.
+Of course, the replacement process itself can be tricky.
 Should the whole HVAC system go?
 Will an air conditioner retrofit suffice?
+How long will my air conditioner last if I pay for an R22 topoff?

-R22 Replacement: Why R-22 Is On Its Way Out
+R22 Replacement: Why R-22 Has Been Phased Out

 The Implications Of The Ban For Homeowners In Massachusetts & New Hampshire

-If you own an HVAC system that uses R22 refrigerant, then you will no longer be able to purchase the product should you need it in the future.
-Air conditioners need a refrigerant recharge if there is a leak, for example.
-That means that if the unit requires a refrigerant top off, you will have to pay high r22 refrigerant prices until the end of the year.
-After January of 2020, you will have no choice but to replace your system.
+Air conditioners need a refrigerant recharge if there is a leak.
+That means that if the unit requires a refrigerant top off, you will have to pay high r22 refrigerant prices.

 Furthermore, older air conditioning units may still continue to run but at a much lower efficiency than before.
 They tend to consume more energy to produce the desired cooling effect, spiking monthly utility bills.
 The performance will also suffer gradually until the A/C is no longer able to cool down the space at all.

-As for the financial consequences, the law of supply and demand will continue to push the prices of R-22 upwards while it is still available this year.
-Owners who insist on clinging to their old systems are likely to get a recharge while they can.
-However, manufacturers are not keen on making more because of the impending ban.
+As for the financial consequences, the law of supply and demand will continue to push the prices of R-22 upwards.
+Owners who insist on clinging to their old systems will have to pay a hefty AC repair bill.
+However, it is important to note that manufacturers were not keen on making more before the finalization of the impending ban.
 They would rather sell out their remaining stocks and move on to creating other refrigerants.
 It’s not all bleak for homeowners, though.
 Tax breaks and other perks are available for those who will replace their A/Cs with more eco-friendly models today.

 R22 Replacements: The Development Of R-410a & Other Refrigerant Alternatives

-Scientists have stepped up in developing viable alternatives to R-22 that produces the same or even better results without damaging the ozone layer or other things in the environment such as R-410A.
+Scientists have stepped up in developing viable alternatives to R-22 that produce the same or even better results without damaging the ozone, such as R-410A.
 The R-410A cylinders are easily identifiable by the pink color.
-It was invented by the researchers in Honeywell back in 1991.
+It was invented by researchers in Honeywell back in 1991.
 Although the company is the leader in production, other producers have been licensed around the world.
 It does not contribute to ozone depletion and is readily available from most HVAC service providers.
-Another is R-421A which is eco-friendly and is considered as the refrigerant of the future.
+Another is R-421A which is eco-friendly and is considered the refrigerant of the future.

 Air Conditioner Retrofits vs. Full AC Upgrades